Scene Generation at Absolute Scale: Utilizing Semantic and Geometric Guidance From Text for Accurate and Interpretable 3D Indoor Scene Generation: Experiments and Evaluation

-\paragraph{Depth-guided Trajectory Alignment.} To evaluate the effect of our trajectory alignment step, we compare our trajectories using depth-guided alignment with trajectories using the default setting from~\cite{zhou2025stable}, where the camera scale parameters are $[1,2]$.
-To measure the alignment, we utilize MapAnything~\cite{keetha2025mapanything} to estimate accurate camera poses for the generated RGB frames of the trajectories in metric coordinates, and compare them with the target trajectory derived from the 3D proxy.
 Figure~\ref{fig:ablation_trajectory} shows the visualization of the camera poses from the target trajectory compared to the predicted poses of our optimized trajectory, and two trajectories with the default camera scale parameter, respectively.
 We observe that the predicted camera poses from our optimized trajectory align well with the target one, whereas the default trajectories can significantly differ.
 This alignment ensures the accurate coverage of unobserved areas in the scene, and directly enables the usage of the camera poses as ground truth for the generated novel views during the 3DGS optimization.
 Furthermore, our generated trajectories avoid collisions with layout elements and objects.
 This is important, as camera poses too close to objects can result in degenerate frames, as shown in Figure~\ref{fig:ablation_trajectory} (right, see $scale=2.0$).

 \paragraph{How accurate is the alignment of 3D proxy and final 3DGS scene?} To quantify the alignment, we calculate the depth error between rendered depth maps from the 3D proxy and the generated 3DGS scene.
 Additionally, the alignment between ground truth camera poses and estimated camera poses for the corresponding generated NVS frames (we use~\cite{keetha2025mapanything} to estimate the metric camera poses) is reported.
 As shown in Table~\ref{tab:depth_alignment}, the low errors for both depth and camera pose alignment highlight the accuracy of our approach.
 Figure~\ref{fig:annotations} provides visualizations of transferred 9D poses and semantic maps from 3D proxy to rendered novel views and the generated 3DGS scene, further highlighting the accurate alignment.